-artificial entities.
-Adapting a suggestion from Searle (1980), artificial entities might necessarily lack consciousness.
-Adapting a suggestion from Lovelace (1843), artificial entities might necessarily lack free will.
+necessarily lack free will.
 Adapting a suggestion from Penrose (1999), artificial entities might necessarily be incapable of insight.

 We believe it would be very difficult to establish such a conclusion about artificial entities in general.
 Even Searle, perhaps the most famous critic of strong, classical AI, says that he sees no reason in principle why a machine couldn't understand English or Chinese, which on his view would require consciousness; and he allows that artificial intelligence research might in the future proceed very differently, in a way that avoids his concerns about classical AI research in terms of formal symbol manipulation (his "Many Mansions" discussion et seq.).
 Lovelace confines her doubts to Babbage's analytic engine.
-Penrose allows that we might someday discover in detail what endows us with consciousness that can transcend purely algorithmic thinking, and then create such consciousness artificially (1999, p.
+Penrose suggests that we might someday discover in detail what endows us with consciousness that can transcend purely algorithmic thinking, and then create such consciousness artificially (1999, p.
 416).
 Searle and Penrose, at least, seem to allow that technology might well be capable of creating an artificially designed, grown, or selected entity, with all the complexity, creativity, and consciousness of a human being.
 For this reason, we have described the objections above as "inspired" by them.
 They themselves are more cautious.6

 6 We have also simplified the presentation of the positions "inspired by" Searle, Lovelace, and Penrose in a way that the authors might not fully approve.
 Lovelace, for example, doesn't use the word "freedom" or the phrase "free will" - more characteristic is "the machine is not a thinking being, but simply an automaton which acts according to the laws imposed on it" (p.
 675); also, the machine "follows" rather than "originates" (p.
 722).
 Searle emphasizes meaning, understanding, and intentionality in a way not emphasized in this brief description.
 Penrose's position does not entirely contrast with Searle's on the issue of consciousness, since he suggests that an algorithmic machine or automaton would lack consciousness, and conversely Searle suggests that consciousness is necessary for "flexibility and creativity" (1992, p.
-108) in a way that might fit with Penrose's non-algorithmic insight and perhaps the idea implicit in
+108) in a way that might fit with Penrose's non-algorithmic insight and perhaps the idea implicit in Lovelace that "thinking" requires more than acting according to imposed laws.
+The success of our reply does not, we think, depend on philosophical differences at this level of detail.
+See Estrada 2014 for extensive discussion of Lovelace's objection and Turing's replies to her and others' objections.

 A certain way of designing artificial intelligence - a 19th and 20th century way - might not, if Searle, Lovelace, and Penrose are right, achieve certain aspects of human psychology that are important to moral status.
 (We take no stand here on whether this is actually so.)
 But no general argument has been offered against the moral status of all possible artificial entities.
-Connectionist training and evolutionary algorithms are already moving AI away from the classical vision of the 1960s, and future developments might be even more revolutionary, including perhaps artificially grown biological or semi-biological systems, chaotic systems, evolved systems, quantum systems, and artificial brains.
+AI research might proceed very differently in the future, including perhaps artificially grown biological or semi-biological systems, chaotic systems, evolved systems, artificial brains, and systems that more effectively exploit quantum superposition.